ysereda/Digit-Recognition_CNN/README.md

 ## Kaggle competition "Digit Recognizer"
 Accuracy of the CNN models was also tested using 28000 [Kaggle test images](https://www.kaggle.com/competitions/digit-recognizer/).
 Specifically, the effect of the duration of training (number of epochs) was studied, as shown below.

 <img src="accuracy_kaggle.cnn_48_96_d0.25_48_ml1600_kl42000.epochs.png"/>

+The highest accuracy is 0.999286, achieved using 26 training epochs.
+This means 20 misclassified images out of total 28000.

 ## Conclusions
 1. It is well worth saving misclassified digit images and their correct labels for re-training of the model.
 This can be seen from the following table of accuracy of handwritten digit recognition after 500 trials.